couchbase/docs-operator/listAndDescribe.md

 # Listing And Describing Resources

-When a couchbase cluster is deployed, additional Kubernetes resources such as pods and services are created by the operator to facilitate its deployment.
-All resources originating from the couchbase-operator are labeled in order to make it easy to list and describe resources belonging to a specific cluster.
-The following is a description of all the resources created by the operator during cluster runtime.
+When a Couchbase cluster is deployed, additional Kubernetes resources such as pods and services are created by the operator to facilitate its deployment.
+All resources originating from the Couchbase Operator are labeled in order to make it easy to list and describe resources belonging to a specific cluster.
+The following sections list and explain the resources created by the Operator when the cluster is running.

-Note that each of the commands below use kubectl with default namespace ```kubectl -n default ...```.
-If you've deployed your cluster using a different namespace then you will need to explicitly provide a different namespace.
+Note that each of the commands below use kubectl with the default namespace ```kubectl -n default ...```.
+If you've deployed your cluster using a different namespace, you will need to explicitly provide the namespace where your cluster is deployed.

 ## Operator Deployment

-The operator is started as a deployment resource.
-The name of the object will be the exact same as the name provided in your deployment spec (see [setup guide](prerequisiteAndSetup.md)).
-The operator deployment can be listed and described as follows:
+The Operator is started as a deployment resource.
+The name of the object will match the name provided in your deployment specification.
+(See [Prerequisites and Setup](prerequisiteAndSetup.md) for details.)
+The Operator deployment can be listed and described as follows:

 ```console
 $ kubectl get deployments couchbase-operator